Skip to product information

 Tax included.

 EBOOK.
-Book 5 in the delightful USA Today Bestselling cozy mystery series, Amish Cupcake Cozy Mystery.
+Book 5 in the USA Today Bestselling series, Cupcake Cozy Mysteries.

 When Jane Delight moves into her new home, she's hoping for a fresh start and a chance to leave her troubled past behind.
 Little does she know that her mischievous feline companion, Mr. Crumbles, is about to uncover a decades-old secret that will turn her life upside down.